LP2X0X/PROGRAMMING/Web Dev/5 - React/5.5 - Effect and Data Fetching/5.5.3 - Notes/Closure in useEffect.md

 ### 1. **How closure affects `useEffect`**

-- The function below, when it was first created it close over the states and props at the time it was created.
-That was in the initial render
+- When this function was first created, it _closed over_ the state and props that existed during the initial render — the same moment the function itself was defined — and never re-created in subsequent renders.
+In other words, it captured a snapshot of the state and props at their initial values.
+- But, any function that was created at the initial render and then not recreated still has access to that initial snapshot of states and props.

+> Therefore, it will never have access to the latest state or props — it will always reference the initial snapshot (*stale closure*) captured when the function was first created.

 ```jsx
 useEffect(function () {